AntoineLep/ftx_algotrading/README.md

         logging.info("DemoStrategy cleanup")
 ```

-A strategy is structured around some key methods.
+A strategy is structured around key methods.
 It works this way:

 `__init__` is called first, then the strategy runner will call indefinitely `before_loop`, `loop` and `after_loop`.
 When
 a blocking exception is raised or when the program is getting killed, `cleanup` is called.